Privacy & Data Protection

 What Information I Collect

-- Date of birth and emergency contact information
+- Emergency contact information

-- Relevant medical or GP details if you choose to provide them
+- Relevant medical and GP details

 - Notes I make after sessions (factual and minimal)